 Although these units are AGA design certified for outdoor installations - such installations are not recommended in areas where the danger of freezing exist.
 Proper freeze protection must be provided for outdoor installations, units installed in unheated mechanical rooms or where temperatures may drop to the freezing point or lower.
-If freeze protection is not provided for the system a low ambient temperature alarm is recommended for the mechanical room.
+If freeze protection is not provided for the system, a low ambient temperature alarm is recommended for the mechanical room.
 Damage to the unit by freezing is non-warrantable.

-- 1. If the system pump does not run continuously an additional pump must be installed to provide constant circulation through the unit.
-This can help prevent freezing. - 2.
-Freeze protection can be provided by using hydronic system antifreeze.
+- 1. If the system pump does not run continuously an additional pump must be installed to provide constanT circulation through the unit.
+This can help prevent freezing. - Freeze protection for a hot water supply boiler using an indirect coil can be provided by using hydronic system antifreeze.
 Follow the manufacturers instructions.
 DO NOT use undiluted or automotive type antifreeze. - 3.
-A snow screen should be installed to prevent snow and ice accumulation around the appliance or its venting system. - If for any reason the unit is to be shut off, you must: (a) Shut off water supply. - (b) Drain unit completely. - (c) Drain pump and piping.
+A snow screen should be installed to prevent snow and ice accumulation around the appliance or its venting system. - 4.
+If for any reason the unit is to be shut off, you must: - a.
+Shut off water supply. - b.
+Drain unit completely. - c.
+Drain pump and piping.